 Prepping the Chicken

-- Remove the chicken from the fridge 30 minutes prior to cooking it and stuff the chicken with the ginger that it was marinating it.
+- Remove the chicken from the fridge 30 minutes prior to cooking it and stuff the chicken with the ginger that it was in the marinade.

-- If you are using a digital thermometer, insert it into the thickest part of the chicken, usually into the thigh without touching the bone.
+- If you are using an external digital thermometer, insert it into the thickest part of the chicken, usually into the thigh without touching the bone.
 (Not between the drums and the thigh, but the thigh itself)

 Making the Basting Sauce